paulsammut/ltp/README.md

 # The Lidar Test Platform
 *Rev1-2/25/2017*

 The Lidar Test Platform, or LTP is a low cost LIDAR system.
-Its main goal is to give Sammut Tech LLC the ability to have multiple LIDAR units at low cost, which are necassary for rapid and cost effective development of TD1.
+Its main goal is to give Sammut Tech LLC the ability to have multiple LIDAR units at low cost, which are necessary for rapid and cost effective development of Primo.

 The LTP system has the following features:

 * Cost under 500 dollars
 * Capable of close to 500 Hz sampling rate (per point)
-* Up to 1000 RPM head rotation whic gives a full 360 degree scan at 15Hz
+* Up to 1000 RPM head rotation which gives a full 360 degree scan at 15Hz
 * The head can be set a desired fixed tilt
 * Closed loop PID control of head position